tiste/www/en.md

   I was immersed into a new country.

 * #### Developer <small>– Silicon Salad<br>May 2013 - August 2013</small>
   Development of multiple RoR web apps: SOCAM, Potatomobile, JEF Chaussures.
-Build my own gems (sentencify and privates ones).
+Build my own gems (sentencify and private ones).

   Frequent use of GitHub and continuous integration tools (Travis / Coverall).